Matchday Travel

 Quick answer

 Gillette Stadium is 29 miles from Boston in Foxborough.
-Matchday planning requires a deliberate transport choice 鈥?commuter rail, driving/parking, or charter bus 鈥?and a hotel base decision between Boston proper, Providence, or suburban Foxborough.
+Choose the transport plan first - MBTA event train, driving/parking, or charter bus - then pick a hotel base in Boston, Providence, or suburban Foxborough.

 Gillette Stadium (Foxborough, MA) - Host city with group-stage and Round of 32 matches